tjamcas/React-Training/Course4-React-Hooks/Class-Notes-Sec4-Additional-Hooks.md

     - more specifically, as an example:
       `const [number, setNumber] = useReducer((number, newNumber) => number + newNumber, 0);`
     - Note: the first parameter in the reducer function is the state variable, `number`.
+    - Note: the second parameter is the reducer function and this function is executed when we call the set `setState` funtion - in this case, `setNumber`.
+It returns a single value which is stored in the state variable - in this case `number`.
     - Recall: a reducer function takes in multiple values and returns a single value -- see article: <https://css-tricks.com/getting-to-know-the-usereducer-react-hook/>
   - Here is an example of the `useReducer` function in action -- it increments by one the value in the `<h1>` element everytime the element is clicked:
     ```